beeble-ai/SwitchLight-Studio/README.md

 SwitchLight Studio is currently in its closed beta.
 If you'd like to try out, please submit the beta application form in our <a href="https://discord.gg/5REz3mzWwj" target="_blank">Discord</a>.

+## SwitchLight Add-on For Blender
+With a single click, you can import your SwitchLight PBR sequences directly onto a dummy plane, facilitating seamless experimentation within your Blender projects.
+For more details, please see <a href="https://github.com/beeble-ai/SwitchLight-Studio/blender/README.md">README.md</a>

 ## SwitchLight Web
 If you'd like to try SwitchLight on still images, no GPU or installations needed, just visit:
 <a href="(https://switchlight.beeble.ai/)" target="_blank"> https://switchlight.beeble.ai/</a>